matwerber1/aws-elasticsearch-ultrawarm-cdk-demo/README.md

                                                                                    ~= $726 / month ($23 / day)
  ```

 Keep in mind, this estimate does not include the cost of CloudTrail, CloudWatch Logs, or the Lambda function... but they should be far lower.
-I've configured the CloudWatch log groups to only retain logs for one week to help keep log storage low.

 ## Security

- The Elasticsearch cluster is deployed in a private subnet with a security group that allows all inbound traffic from the VPC CIDR (by default, `10.5.0.0/16`).
+If you use this option to allow this project to deploy a new VPC, the Elasticsearch cluster is deployed in a private subnet with a security group that allows all inbound traffic.
+Because the subnet is private, only resources in/connected to your VPC would be able to access the cluster.
 In production, you might consider stricter security controls.

+If you choose to use your own, existing VPC, then security will be governed based on the networking configuration of the VPC/subnets that you specify.
+You are encouraged to use private subnets.

 ## Infrastructure Deployment

-These instructions are my quick notes to myself.
-Their not in depth yet and assume you know your way around the AWS CDK.

 1. Install and configure the AWS CLI and AWS CDK